IQAndreas/blog.iqandreas.com/source/_posts/2013-10-24-storing-https-authentication-in-ubuntu-and-arch-linux.markdown

 If you use GIT in Ubuntu, you may be used to this seeing this several times a day:

-[{% img left /images/blog/git-terminal-window-in-ubuntu.png GIT Terminal window in Ubuntu asking for credentials %}
+{% img /images/blog/git-terminal-window-in-ubuntu-small.png GIT Terminal window in Ubuntu asking for credentials %}

-Tired of constantly typing typing in your credentials? (especially since GitHub requires an alpha-numerical password, so your standard, "easy-to-type" one won't do)
+Tired of constantly typing typing in your credentials? (especially since GitHub requires an alpha-numerical password, so your standard, "easy-to-type" one won't do)<!-- more -->

 ### If you can use SSH, use it